 But what happens if you want to use SSH from Python, e.g. via paramiko?
-If there are only a few keys (three to maybe five) managed by your SSH agent, then there should be no problem; authentication should work without a problem.
+If there are only a few keys (three to maybe five) managed by your SSH agent, then there should be no problem; authentication should work flawlessly.
 If you have many keys loaded into the SSH agent, the authentication will probably fail.
 A quick look into the SSH server’s log file gives a hint: too many authentication failures.
 The default SSH server configuration allows three authentication failures and then the server closes the connection.
-But happens here? paramiko uses your SSH agent, so far so good.
-But then all keys will be tried for authentication!
-So it may happen that the key we needed for authentication will be never be reached by the agent.
+What happened? paramiko uses your SSH agent, so far so good.
+But the agent will present all keys it holds, one after another, for authentication!
+So it may happen that the key we needed for this particular server will never be reached.

 schneider takes this idea of isolating keys and agents and provides two small